 Given that migrants who have no legal standing to stay in the U.S. often get released into the country pending their hearing, it’s certainly a concern that these might be illegal immigrants, or asylum seekers who don’t qualify for asylum under the law.
 This is a common issue with the country’s border policies.
 Allowing migrants who crossed the border illegally to remain in the U.S. after being captured is a signature complaint about Biden’s border policy.

-I contacted Mayor Mueller’s office since he didn’t answer people’s questions about the migrants at the SSA building to see if I could get more information.
+I contacted Mayor Mueller’s office since he didn’t answer people’s questions about the migrants at the SSA building to see if I get more information.

 Rep. Jim Banks made no such assertions in his post.
 It was more ad hominem attacks from the Mayor’s office and the questions weren’t answered.